theBrianCui/CSC-143-Notes/10.07/src/README.md

 Generics are useful when your class *contains* a type but does not *depend* on its interface.
 The type is provided by clients of the class.

 The syntax for declaring a *generic type* depends on where the type is scoped.
-When you see `<>`, expect generics~
+Generics are denoted inside angle brackets `<>`.

  - To declare a generic class variable, declare generic types next to class name, e.g. `public class A<T>`

- - to declare a generic class variables for a child class, declare generic type next to the class name and parent, e.g. `public class B<T, V> extends A<T>`
+ - To declare a generic class variables for a child class, declare generic type next to the class name and parent, e.g. `public class B<T, V> extends A<T>`

  - To declare an instance of a given class with a generic type, construct it with the type attached, e.g. `A<int> = new A<int>();`

+   - When Java can infer the type, you can use shorthand `<>` instead of `<int>` on the right hand side

  - To declare a static method which accepts or returns a generic, declare the generic before the return value, e.g. `public static <B> B myMethod(B a)`

 See: Pair, Triple